-With the SIEC test introduced by the amendment law that was passed through Parliament and entered into force on 24 June 2020, the Competition Board is able to prohibit not only transactions that may result in creating a dominant position or strengthening an existing dominant position but also those that may significantly impede effective competition.
+With the SIEC test introduced by the amendment law that was passed through parliament and entered into force on 24 June 2020, the Competition Board is able to prohibit not only transactions that may result in creating a dominant position or strengthening an existing dominant position but also those that may significantly impede effective competition.

 The Competition Board's approval decision will be deemed to also cover the directly related and necessary extent of restraints in competition brought by the concentration (eg, non-competition, non-solicitation and confidentiality).
-This will allow parties to engage in self-assessment, and the Competition Board will no longer have to devote a separate part of its decision to the ancillary status of all restraints brought with the transaction.
+This allows parties to engage in self-assessment, and the Competition Board usually does not devote a separate part of its decision to the ancillary status of all restraints brought with the transaction.
 Non-competition issues are, in principle, not taken into account.